 The roads we travel, including those on tarmac, are invariably beautiful.
 We drive slowly, stop a lot and generally do no more than 100 kms per day.
 Sometimes, though, we have to do our best to get through the harder parts of the track: either by guiding each other or by removing trees that have fallen across the track.

 The dates in the calendar are the days that you are on the trip.
 In the afternoon before day one, we get together in the neighbourhood of Xinzo de Limia, just north of the Portuguese border.
-We end near Cap Finisterre in the afternoon of the last day.
-Thus the trip takes seven full days.
+We are updating the itinerary for 2021 and don’t know yet exactly where the trip will end on the afternoon of the last day.
+The time schedule is as follows:

-If you want to join this trip, but haven’t got a suitable 4×4, you can use our Land Rover Defender 110 against an extra charge, if available.
+If you want to join this trip, but haven’t got a suitable 4×4, you can rent a Land Rover Defender 110 against an extra charge, if available.
 Contact us for more details.